yuvraaaj/localWeather_WebApp/README.md

 **Guidelines for adding Weather Icons** @ StackOverflow *(https://stackoverflow.com/a/62369654/10552501)*

-Also implemented Heroku's API *(https://cors-anywhere.herokuapp.com/)* for enabling Cross-Origin Requests to run the Application in Local Server.
+Also implemented Heroku's API *(https://cors-anywhere.herokuapp.com/)* for enabling Cross-Origin Requests to run the Application on Local Server.